Arithmetic finiteness of very irregular varieties: -adic Hodge theory

 \begin{lemma} The so-defined functor

 is compatible with fiber products.
-Moreover, let $f \colon X \to Y$ be a $\Gamma$-equivariant morphism between affine $\bbQ_p$-schemes endowed with a crystalline action of $\Gamma$.
-Then, \begin{enumerate} \item given a property $\sfP$ of schemes morphisms that can be checked after faithfully flat base change, the morphism $f$ has the property $\sfP$ if and only if $f_{\dR}$ does; \item the following square is commutative:
+For any~$\Gamma$-equivariant morphism~$f \colon X \to Y$ of affine~$\bbQ_p$-schemes with a crystalline action of~$\Gamma$ we have: \begin{enumerate} \item For any property~$\sfP$ of scheme morphisms that can be checked after faithfully flat base change,~$f$ satisfies~$\sfP$ if and only if~$f_{\dR}$ does. \item The following square is commutative:

 \end{enumerate} \end{lemma}